sirimuppala/customer-event-sequence-prediction/README.md

 2.3.
 This shows the contents
 ![CreateStack](images/JupyterView.png)

 2.4.
-Click on "customer_event_prediction_lstm.ipynb" to open the notebook.
+Click on "lstm/customer_event_prediction_lstm.ipynb" to open the notebook.

 2.5.
 For rest of the workshop, follow instructions in the notebook and execute each cell of the notebook.